kinder99/Deep-Learning-Based-Localization-of-EEG-Electrodes-Within-MRI-Acquisitions-Project-ID-60685/README.md

 # Deep Learning-Based Localization of EEG Electrodes Within MRI Acquisitions

 ## Purpose
-This repository contains the various scripts and functions used to support the segmentation of electrodes in fMRI volumes in an EEG-fMRI context.
+This repository contains the various scripts and functions used to support the segmentation of electrodes in MRI volumes in an EEG-fMRI context.

 ## Languages
 - Python